enschilling/oci-pulumi-self-service/livelabs/ocw24-livelabs/02-deploy-infra/deploy-infra.md

 * Access the Backstage portal
 * Create a new environment in Pulumi

-## Task 1: Download the code and confnigure Pulumi
+## Task 1: Download the code and configure Pulumi

 1. Within your lab environment (Compute instance or local machine), clone the source code repository.